dasanchez/dasanchez.github.io/posts/01_LE_Inkscape.md

 It's rather low-res, but that will work out since I am looking for a minimalistic, simplest-shapes feel.

-### Signature source
+### Name source
 I captured my handwritten name with my Surface and saved a PNG of it.

 ## Inkscape
-I start a new document and set the document properties to 24" x 18" in Landscape mode.
+I start a new document and set the document properties to 24" x 18" in Landscape mode to match the laser platform.

 ![Document Properties](/assets/img/01/01_DocProps.PNG)

-Then I need to set my usable area.
+Then I need to set the usable area.
 My wallet measures 108mm x 73mm, so I create a layer called _Usable area_ and draw a rectangle at the top right corner with those dimensions.
-I also add a "keep out" area to represent the wallet logo in the corner.
+I also add a "keep out" area that represents the wallet logo in the corner.

 ![Usable area](/assets/img/01/02_Usable area.PNG)